Odyssey

 Saving an operation

-We'll be using the GetTracks in a future lesson, so let's take advantage of another Explorer feature that makes this easier.
+We'll be using the GetTracks operation in a future lesson, so let's take advantage of another Explorer feature that makes this easier.

 At the top of the Operation panel, we'll find a save icon button.